GongT/baobao/@build-script/rush-tools/etc/rush-tools.api.md

 // @public (undocumented)
 export function loadConfig(fromPath?: string): Promise<IRushConfig | null>;

-// Warning: (ae-missing-release-tag) "loadConfigSync" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public (undocumented)
-export function loadConfigSync(fromPath?: string): IRushConfig | null;

 // Warning: (ae-missing-release-tag) "main" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)